 Since August 17, 2020, approximately 300 plaintiffs have filed lawsuits against subsidiaries of the Company and other parties in the State Court of Cobb County, Georgia and the State Court of Gwinnett County, Georgia alleging that they suffered personal injuries resulting from emissions and releases of EO from Sterigenics' Atlanta facility.
 Additional derivative claims are alleged on behalf of other individuals related to some of these personal injury plaintiffs.
 Our subsidiaries are also defendants in two lawsuits alleging that the Atlanta facility has devalued and harmed plaintiffs' use of real properties they own in Smyrna, Georgia and caused other damages.
 These personal injury and property devaluation plaintiffs seek various forms of relief including damages.
 All but two of the personal injury lawsuits pending in Cobb County have been consolidated for pretrial purposes.
 The Court has entered a phased case management schedule for a "pool" of ten of the consolidated cases by which threshold general causation issues will be decided in Phase 1, followed by specific causation issues in Phase 2 as to any of the pooled cases that survive Phase 1.
-The Court has stayed the remainder of the consolidated personal injury cases pending in Cobb County.
+The Court has stayed the remainder of the consolidated personal injury cases pending in Gobb County and an immediate appeal of a discrete procedural issue is being pursued by the defendants.
 One personal injury case is pending in Gwinnett County and is scheduled for trial in June 2023.
 The remaining two personal injury cases and two property devaluation cases are in various stages of pleadings and motions practice and fact discovery.